(Disclosure: Some of the links below may be affiliate links)

 Overall, it seems like eToro is technically secure.
 They offer high-end encryption, and users can opt-in for two-factor authentication.

-You should remember that the weakest link in any security is always the user.
+Remember that the weakest link in any security is always the user.
 Most users are not serious about online security.

 Overall, I think that eToro is secure.
 But the data leak is still concerning.

-What if eToro bankrupts?
+What if eToro bankrupt?

-I am not confident that people would really get their shares back in case of bankruptcy.
+I am not confident that people would get their shares back in case of bankruptcy.
 It seems likely that many people would lose their shares.

-Let’s look at the reputation of eToro now.
+We must look at the reputation of eToro now.